loopnlearn/loopbuildscripts/README.md

 2. Copy/Paste selected code into Terminal (use copy icon, bottom right):
 3. Enter and follow prompts

-#### Scripts included in BuildSelectScript.sh or TrioBuildSelectScript.sh
+#### Scripts included in BuildSelectScript or TrioBuildSelectScript

 Use these commands to run a script directly instead of using the one of the Select Scripts.